McClung joining Warriors summer league team

 He made his NBA debut with the Chicago Bulls on Dec.
 30 when he scored his first basket in a game against the Atlanta Hawks.
 He suited up for the Lakers in the final game of the NBA regular season when he had six points, three rebounds, one assist, one steal and a blocked shot against the Denver Nuggets.

-The Warriors summer league team is scheduled to face the New York Knicks on Friday night 8 p.m. in a game broadcast on ESPN2.
+The Warriors summer league team is scheduled to face the New York Knicks on Friday at 8 p.m. in a game on ESPN2.